Jewelry in American Folk Portraits

 30 American Republican and Baltimore Daily Clipper, November 13, 1846.

-31 For a discussion of the evolution of time consciousness and pocket watches see Linda Young, Middle Class Culture in the Nineteenth Century: America, Australia, and Britain, (Hampshire and New York: Palgrave/Macmillan, 2003) 84.
+31 For a discussion of the evolution of time consciousness and pocket watches, see Linda Young, Middle Class Culture in the Nineteenth Century: America, Australia, and Britain (New York: Palgrave Macmillan, 2003) 84.

-33 Mabee, Black Education in New York State: From Colonial to Modern Times, 36.
+33 Mabee, Black Education in New York State, 36.

-35 This portrait is illustrated in Dean L. Lahikainen, In the American Spirit: Folk Art From the Collections, (Salem, MA: The Peabody Essex Museum, 1994), 33.
+35 This portrait is illustrated in Dean L. Lahikainen, In the American Spirit: Folk Art From the Collections (Salem, MA: Peabody Essex Museum, 1994), 33.

-36 For more examples and design drawings of this style see Daniela Mascetti and Amanda Triossi, Earrings: From Antiquity to the Present, (London: Thames and Hudson, 1990) 122-123.
+36 For more examples and design drawings of this style, see Daniela Mascetti and Amanda Triossi, Earrings: From Antiquity to the Present (London: Thames & Hudson, 1990), 122–23.